 Early Childhood Special Education at the Rhode Island Department of Education

-Ruth Gallucci has served as Rhode Island’s 619 Coordinator for the last seven years.
+Ruth Gallucci has served as Rhode Island’s 619 Coordinator for the last eight years.
 She coordinates IDEA early childhood special education (ECSE) initiatives relative to child outcomes, EC environments, transition from EI and developmental screening.
-Ruth has recently introduced “Rhode Island’s Itinerant Early Childhood Special Education Service Delivery Model” and coordinated the creation of the associated professional development and technical assistance supports.
-She represents early childhood special education on several state committees and serves as Vice-Chair and Executive Council member of the National Association of State Directors of Special Education 619 Affinity Group.
+Ruth has recently introduced “Rhode Island’s Itinerant Early Childhood Special Education (RI IECSE) Service Delivery Model” and coordinated the creation of the associated professional development and technical assistance supports.
+She represents early childhood special education on several state committees and serves as Vice-Chair and Executive Council member of the National Association of State Directors of Special Education (NASDSE) 619 Affinity Group.
 Ruth has lead multiple statewide initiatives such as the creation of a comprehensive ECSE assessment system, the development of ECSE core competencies and the design and establishment of a data system for developmental screening results.

 Paul V. Sherlock Center on Disabilities